Learn to Use a PlaneAdmin 12021-04-07T09:49:21+01:00

 Which Plane Do I Need?

 You’ll find many second-hand planes on eBay for around the £40-50 mark.
-Look out for the older Record, Stanley and Millers Falls brands from the early to mid 20th century.
-The quality of the manufacturing took a nosedive in the 1980s and hasn’t really recovered.
+Look out for the older Record, Stanley and Millers Falls brands dating from pre-1980.
+Sadly, cost-cutting exercises have made some of the newer planes virtually unusable for fine work.

-If you’re planning to buy a brand new or secondhand and don’t mind spending a bit more, then your choices are Veritas, Lie Nielsen, Clifton or the myriad planes that come out of the Luban factory in China – Wood River, Quiang sheng, Quangsheng, Luban, Jumma.
+If you’re planning to buy a brand new or secondhand and don’t mind spending a bit more, then your choices are Veritas, Lie Nielsen, Clifton or the myriad planes that come out of the Luban factory in China with brand names such as – Wood River, Qiangsheng, Quangsheng, Luban, Jumma.

 Expect to pay somewhere between £160 to £350 for a new one.
 These planes tend to hold their value so secondhand tools aren’t that much cheaper.
 Still, it’s worth keeping an eye out for one that’s under the market value.
 If this is going to be your only plane, then investing a sizable amount of money on a good quality plane makes sense.